Just-keep-buying-cover

 Just Keep Buying (2022) is a straightforward guide to personal finance that revels in debunking myths and eliminating old cliches.
-It delves into the psychology of money and presents a realistic guide to making healthy financial decisions, including all-important subjects such as saving and investing.
+It explores the psychology of money and offers practical advice on saving and investing.

 About the Arthor